Harvard Westlake Debates

 Topicality (not framework):

 Grammar-based topicality arguments: I don't find most of the grammar arguments being made these days to be very intuitive.
-This isn't to say that you shouldn't go for these args in front of me (I actually find myself voting for them a non-zero amount) but rather, that you should explain/warrant them more than you would in front of a judge who loves those arguments more than anything.
+You should explain/warrant them more than you would in front of a judge who loves those arguments.

 Kritiks (neg):